henrydierkes/Eagle_Rating/Documentation/Technical/frontend/AddLocation.md

 10. **Form Submission and Feedback**:
     - The form data is sent to the backend API for processing and storage.
 The added Place will be verified by the administrator and then shown on the website.

+This page structure ensures a seamless and user-friendly experience for adding a specific place.

+## Included Components

+- `NavBar`: A navigation bar that is included at the top of the page.
+- `Footer`: A footer included at the bottom of the page.
+- `TextField`: A Material-UI component for inputting the name of the location and the floor number.
+- `Autocomplete`: Material-UI component for selecting a category from a predefined list.
+- `Map`: An interactive map interface that allows users to select and mark the location's geographic position.
+- `ToggleButtonGroup`: Allows users to toggle between overall rating and subrating options.
+- `Rating`: Material-UI component for capturing user ratings (either overall or specific sub-ratings).
+- `TextField`: Material-UI component for entering user comments.
+- `FormControl`, `Select`, `InputLabel`, `MenuItem`, `Checkbox`: Material-UI components for handling tag selection and creating a dropdown list of available tags.
+- `OutlinedInput`: Material-UI component for handling tag inputs and managing selected tags.
+- `Upload Input`: Allows users to select and upload image files related to the location.

+# RatingForm
 ## Functionality

 - **Category Selection**: Users need to provide a category of the place they want to add.
 - **Name Input**: Users need to input the location they want to add.
 - **Location Selection**: Users need to select the location on the embedded Google Map.